onniporh/Exercise-5/README.md

 - Remember to comment well your code!

 Interpreting the results after the data analysis is one of the most important steps in a process called [knowledge discovery](http://researcher.ibm.com/researcher/view_group.php?id=144).
-Hence, use the information above to discuss shortly about following questions here (answer to this .md file) (justify your answers with the data analysis results):
+Hence, use the information above to discuss shortly about following questions (justify your answers with the data analysis results):

 - Does there seem to be large difference in temperatures between the months?
 - Is Rovaniemi much colder place than Kumpula?

+***Write your answers below here:***

 ## Problem 5 (optional) - Parse daily temperatures